 The new building was designed to sit contextually next to the existing Minster, referencing the existing through the approach to craft and details, but not competing with the original building.
 A calm, carefully considered palette of materials has been used internally and externally, including oak interiors, and a patinated brass ‘tracery’ screen which wraps around the glazing of the extension and references the stone traceries of the magnificent Nave windows.

-To accompany the internal re-ordering, additional toilets, kitchen and a flexible room will be provided in the next phase in a new extension to the south of the Nave.
-This new glazed Trinity Room, together with the completed new transparent narthex, will allow activity within the church to spill out onto the square as well as encouraging the community to enter the Church.
+The new glazed Trinity Room, together with the transparent narthex, enables activity within the church to spill out onto the square as well as encouraging the community to enter the Church.